vfarcic/vfarcic.github.io/scaling/README.md

 Can we automatically scale (and de-scale) services depending on traffic and server load?
 Do we need to know where will the applications be deployed?
 Can we treat all our servers as one big "server farm"?
 What can we do with auto-discovery?
 Can we recuperate from failures without human intervention?
 Can we truly accomplish zero-downtime?

-This presentation will try to answer those and other questions.
-It is the result of different proofs of concept done as experiments as well as successful implementations of large scalable systems.

 Learning Outcomes
 =================